access divorce records

 Tips to Protect Your Privacy

-It’s amazing what is and isn’t part of the public record.
+It’s incredible what is and isn’t part of the public record.
 Divorce documents are certainly out there and available for those inclined to look.
 An intensely personal time, you don’t want people to access divorce records and root around in your business.

-Fortunately, you’re probably not a celebrity, so your every move doesn’t take place in the public eye.
 But you can still safeguard yourself, even without a judge closing court proceedings.

-Related Reading: Should I Declare Bankruptcy Before or After Divorce?
+Other Reading: Should I Declare Bankruptcy Before or After Divorce?